awsdocs/aws-deep-learning-amis/doc_source/tutorial-horovod-tensorflow.md

    function runclust(){ while read -u 10 host; do host=${host%% slots*}; ssh -o "StrictHostKeyChecking no" $host ""$2""; done 10<$1; };
    ```

-1. First order of the day is to tell the other members to not do “StrickHostKeyChecking” as this may cause training to hang\.
+1. Tell the other members not to do “StrickHostKeyChecking” as this may cause training to stop responding\.

    ```
    runclust hosts "echo \"StrictHostKeyChecking no\" >> ~/.ssh/config"